 Plan to attend the 12th annual family SCIENCE EXPO at the Tahoe Center for Environmental Sciences in Incline Village.
 Many hands-on science investigations and experiments will be available for children ages 6—12 and their families.
 The 2017 Science Expo's activities focus on EARTH AND SPACE SCIENCES and activities will include fossil digs, streambed models, earthquakes and plate tectonics, volcanos, phases of the moons, fabric of space-time, cooking up comets, and more.
 The Science Expo fosters student excitement and interest in science.
-Learn with your child or become a volunteer!
+Learn with your child or contact Denise Tran to become a volunteer!

 2016 marked TERC's first ever South Lake Tahoe (SLT) Science Expo!
 This event was held at the Lake Tahoe Community College (1 College Way, South Lake Tahoe, CA 96150) from March 30, 2016 - April 1, 2016.
-Dates for the 2017 Science Expo in South Lake Tahoe are to be determined.
+Dates for the 2017 Science Expo in South Lake Tahoe have still yet to be determined.
 There will be a SLT public event at this location.
 To schedule your students' visit to the SLT Science Expo please contact Beth Quandt (firstname.lastname@example.org or 530-543-2371 ext.
 1454).

 About Science Expo

 The annual Science Expo event is designed to increase student excitement and interest in science through interactive, hands-on activities, games and demonstrations.
 Science Expo is hosted by UC Davis TERC, with support from the Rotary Club of Tahoe-Incline, the Rotary Club of Tahoe City, and Soroptomist International of South Lake Tahoe.
-Science Expo includes eight days (5 days in North Lake Tahoe and 3 days in South Lake Tahoe) of hands-on science activities for third-, fourth- and fifth-grade students from the greater Lake Tahoe and Truckee Region and an evening public event for families.
+Science Expo includes eight days (5 days in North Lake Tahoe and 3 days in South Lake Tahoe) of hands-on science activities for third-, fourth-, and fifth-grade students from the greater Lake Tahoe and Truckee Region and an evening public event for families.
 Interest in the event has grown tremendously.